1783 - First Flight (Lighter than Air)

 Albert Read and crew complete trans-Atlantic crossing in Lisbon, Portugal May 28, 1919.

-The first airfield to introduce Air Traffic Control was Croydon Airport in 1921.
-Croydon Aerodrome came into existance when two first world war airfields were combined.
+The first airfield to introduce Air Traffic Control was Croydon Airport in 1921-22.
+Croydon Aerodrome came into existence when two first world war airfields were combined.
 Beddington Aerodrome, a small airfield used to protect London from Zepplin raids and Waddon aerodrome, a field used for test flights for the National Aircraft Factory.

 Croydon Airport - Loading bags onto Horatius (British Postal Museum & Archive)